Anisotropic mesh quality measures and adaptation for polygonal meshes: Anisotropic mesh quality measures

-Different from triangles, $n$-gons with $n > 3$ in a polygonal mesh generally are not affine similar to a single reference $n$-gon.
-The idea of measuring the quality of a mesh through comparing its elements to a single reference element does not work for polygonal meshes.
-Nevertheless, the idea can be used indirectly.
-In the following, we shall take a close look at the development of mesh quality measures for a triangular mesh and then establish continuous-level mesh quality measures which will serve as a unified framework for developing mesh quality measures for a polygonal mesh.
+In this subsection, we shall take a close look at the development of quality measures for a triangular mesh and then establish continuous mesh quality measures which will serve as a unified framework for developing quality measures for a polygonal mesh.